389ds/389ds.github.io/docs/389ds/design/ansible-ds389-module.md

 ### ds389_option_*

-Each dict in the list have one of the following formats:
+Each dict in the list has one of the following formats:

 | Field | Optional | Type   | Description                                                       | Action                            |
 | ----- | -------- | ------ | ----------------------------------------------------------------- | --------------------------------- |